emtee40/FMHY-wiki/📺-Movies---TV---Anime---Sports.md

 ## ▷ API Frontends

 * **Note** - These serve as frontends or user interfaces for API sites.
 Sources will vary from site to site depending on which ones owners feel are worth using.
 Many listed have custom players that automatically test API streams one by one without user input required.
-[API Frontend Grading](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading#api-frontends)
+[Grading](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading#api-frontends)

 ***